Fighting cuts access to Damascus airport, flights suspended

 Residents said the Internet in Damascus crashed in the early afternoon, and mobile and land telephone lines were functioning only intermittently.

-A blog post on Renesys, a U.S. company which tracks Internet traffic worldwide, said that at 12:26 pm (1026 GMT), the entire country's Internet connectivity shut down completely.
+A blog post on Renesys, a U.S. company which tracks Internet traffic worldwide, said that at 12:26 pm (10:26 a.m.
+British time), the entire country's Internet connectivity shut down completely.

 The government has been accused of cutting communications in previous assaults on rebel-held areas in Syria.
 Syria's minister of information said "terrorists" were responsible for the Internet shutdown, while the telecommunications minister blamed what he said was a fault in the main communications network.